Natzzzz/mystartpage/README.md

 # mystartpage
-A clean and simple startpage displaying the weather and the current time.
+A clean and simple startpage displaying the weather, the current time and your favourite links. .